 If you liked my tutorials, please subscribe to my YouTube channel - JTSGraph.

-Follow these steps to make a custom contact sheet from multiple images:
+Steps to make a custom contact sheet in Photoshop:

 Start the Windows Explorer then create a folder by clicking the New Folder button at the top.
 The new folder appears, with blue highlighted text.
 Type a new name for that folder (like “source”) then press Enter.
 Create two folders.
 One folder for the source images (you can name it “source”) and another one for the custom/modified images (name it “resized & cropped”).